MEBZMasondo/MEBZMasondo/README.md

 Hi, I am Mondli Masondo (@MEBZMasondo), I am interested in all things computational.
-I am currently studying Computer Science and Information Technology from the University of KwaZulu Natal I am looking to collaborate on any project that may assist the forward progress of humanity How to reach me : mondlime8@gmail.com
+I am currently studying Computer Science and Information Technology from the University of KwaZulu Natal.
+How to reach me : mondlime8@gmail.com

 <!---